chuiqin/irGSEA/README.md

 Show the intersections of significant gene sets among clusters in RRA

-Don’t worry if warning happens : the condition has length &gt; 1 and only the first element will be used.
+Don’t worry if warning happens : the condition has length \> 1 and only the first element will be used.
 It’s ok.

 ``` r
 irGSEA.upset.plot <- irGSEA.upset(object = result.dge,